ericabell/benford/README.md

 docker run -d -p 5000:5000 benford

-Visit localhost:5000 in a browswer
+Visit localhost:5000 in a browser